TimZander/GlobalAvy/PRIVACY_POLICY.md

 ---

-**Note to Developer**: Before publishing:
-1. Fill in [DATE] with the current date
-2. Replace [YOUR EMAIL] with your support email address
-3. Update the GitHub Issues link with your actual GitHub username
-4. Consider hosting this on a public URL (GitHub Pages, personal website, etc.)
-5. Link to this privacy policy from the Play Store listing and in the About page of the app
+**Note**: Link to this privacy policy from the Play Store listing and in the About page of the app.